9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 	- If they do not, we print an error message and repeat the loop.

 ### Challenges
-1. Instead of using the variable `authenticated` to track whether the user is authenticated or not, use a variable called `is`
+1. To keep track of whether the user is authenticated or not, use the variable named unauthorized instead of authenticated.
+Print the message "Access granted!" only if the user enters the correct username and password.
+2. Modify the previous code to follow the conditions below:
+	1. If the username and/or password is incorrect, show the message "Unknown user {input_username}", substituting {input_username} with the actual username provided by the user.
+	2. If the username is correct (i.e., "johndoe"), but the password is incorrect, show the message "Incorrect password for user {input_username}", substituting {input_username} with the actual username provided by the user (which, in this case, will always be "johndoe").
+	3. If both the username and password are correct, display the original message, "Access granted!"

-## Print Event Numbers from 5 to 30
+## Print Even Numbers from 5 to 30

 Write a program that uses the `while` loop to print all the even numbers between 5 and 30 (inclusive).
 The output should look like this: